MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 - Work visas that must be **marked as a record** so that they can't be edited or deleted.

-In all of these cases, retention labels in Office 365 can help you take the right actions on the right content.
+In all of these cases, retention labels can help you take the right actions on the right content.
 With retention labels, you can classify data across your organization for governance, and enforce retention rules based on that classification.

 With retention labels, you can: